 When checking out the cash games, one thing that was difficult at first was finding the button to leave a table, which was a bit small and but I found it in the top-right corner.

 The tournament lobby and overall poker lobby were seamless and easy to use.
 There were no bells and whistles, but for merely playing some cards, the site was nice and user-friendly — perfect for someone new to online poker.

 The 10 percent tournament fee seemed fair.
 Global Poker offers several daily guaranteed events as well as some bigger weekend tournaments.

 Some may like that there is no download necessary.
 The games can be played in a web browser and seemed to respond well and without glitches.

 The site does offer some bonus tournaments like the “Daily Bonanza,” which provides a chance for free play.
-A player who sees 50 flops in any gold coin, or “$weeps Cash” ring game, qualifies with only an 11-cent sweeps cash buy-in.
+A player who sees 50 flops in any gold coin, or “$weeps Coins” ring game, qualifies with only an 11-cent sweeps coins buy-in.

 Overall, it went well

 My first sweeps coins experience in Global Experience went well; it was pretty cool to be playing again.
 The games seemed to have a bit of a home-game feel and not be overly serious.

 My tournament went smoothly — just not with cash, unfortunately.
 I had fun though and made most of that back in a micro-stakes cash game afterward.